ShoulderKarlsson/1dv610-php-login-a4/README.md

 # Login and Registration Module.

+**NOTE:** The startup instrucitons are made for Linux.

 ## Setup
     sh setup.sh
 This will create the files used to store users and cookies.

 *To run local on machine*

+    apt-get install php7.0
     php -S localhost:PORT